Obsidian-W/Obsidian-travelblog/site/content/english/blog/Tips-China.md

 ### VPNs
 - Most of our sites (Google, WhatsApp, Instagram, YouTube…) are blocked.
 - Install a VPN **before** entering China.
 LetsVPN and Astrill are common choices (I couldn't get Windscribe or Google's VPN to work).
-- Some work better than others depending on the region, so it’s worth having a backup.
+- Some work better than others depending on the region, so it's worth having a backup.
 - If you have a foreign sim card with data in China, then there's **probably** no need for a VPN.

 > My French SIM Card with Free Mobile has 30 GB of data in China and let me use Whatsapp, Reddit and more without a VPN